-StorNext 4.1.1 incorporates support for SCSI-3 persistent reservations for tape devices.
 SCSI-3 persistent reservation commands attempt to prevent unintended access to tape drives that are connected by using a shared-access technology such as Fibre Channel.
 Access to a tape drive is granted based on the host system that reserved the device.
 SCSI-3 persistent reservation enables access for multiple nodes to a tape device and simultaneously blocks access for other nodes.
+(StorNext support for SCSI-3 persistent reservations for tape devices was incorporated in the 4.1.1 release.)